needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 ## Tie it together

-The final step you need to do is to create the systems that handle when you go in-game on the client and what to do when a client connects on the server.
+The final step is to create the systems that handle when you enter a game on the client and what to do when a client connects on the server.
 You need to be able to send an `Rpc` to the server when you connect that tells it you are ready to start playing.

 ```c#
 // When client has a connection with network id, go in game and tell server to also go in game